 Stem cell therapy harnesses your body’s natural healing ability by using stem cells to treat musculoskeletal injuries and conditions like arthritis and soft tissue injuries.
 The New England Stem Cell Institute is a national leader and pioneer in stem cell therapy.
-Dr. Paul Tortland and Dr. Jeffrey LaVallee were the first doctors in New England and among the first in the United States to do stem cell-based treatments.
+Dr. Paul Tortland was the first doctor in New England and among the first in the United States to do stem cell-based treatments.
 All the stem cell-based treatments that they perform use cells from your OWN body, typically derived from bone marrow or fat.
 Today, they still lead the way, offering an unsurpassed level of skill and expertise in stem cell treatment in Glastonbury, CT.

 We began performing bone marrow-derived stem cell treatments in 2008 and fat-derived stem cell treatments in 2009 – the first in New England for both and among the first in the entire country.
 Few practices in the country have our level of skill and experience with these therapies.

 Stem cells are naturally occurring cells in the body that have the potential to turn into other types of cells and body tissues.
 They also serve an important signaling functioning, recruiting other stem cells to the target area and triggering nearby cells to begin the repair process.
 In fact, most scientists think that this messenger activity is the main way that stem cells work.

 Contrary to what most people think, including most physicians, stem cells do NOT work their magic by differentiating into new tissue.
 Instead, they largely act as high-powered messengers that signal other cells--including other dormant stem cells--in and around the damaged tissue to turn on and begin the healing process.